Contents

 • Scale: They also have enormous audiences that make them an attractive option for advertisers seeking broader reach.

-But this also doesn’t mean that only large tech companies can fall under the definition of walled gardens.
-Essentially, a walled garden can be called any platform that “locks an advertiser” inside its ecosystem, leaving them no other choice but to use only internal functionalities.
+This doesn’t mean that only a major tech company can fall under the definition.
+It can be any platform that “locks an advertiser” inside its environment, leaving them no other choice but to use only internal functionalities.

 For example, if an advertiser who’s decided to embrace programmatic advertising and run programmatic ads has no choice but to use: